Frege/frege/README.md

 Project State
 -------------

 The compiler, an Eclipse plugin and a provisional version of the documentation can be [downloaded](http://code.google.com/p/frege/downloads/list).
 Note that Frege requires JDK 7 to compile and run programs.

 The compiler and the documentation tool are quite stable, the documentation provisional and the library is evolving.
 It already supports important parts of the Haskell 2010 standard library.

-See the [Getting Started](https://github.com/Frege/frege/wiki/Getting-Started) page for getting started at the command-line or read the Eclipse plugin page.
+See the [Getting Started](https://github.com/Frege/frege/wiki/Getting-Started) page for getting started at the command-line or read the [Eclipse plugin](https://github.com/Frege/eclipse-plugin) page.

+There is also an [interpreter (REPL)](https://github.com/Frege/frege-repl).
+An online version of the REPL is running on [Google App Engine](http://tryfrege.appspot.com/).

 Contributions
 -------------

 If you are interested in contributing, here are some hot topics:

-* write frege code to support more of the Java API
+* write Frege code to support more of the Java API
 * create a nicer logo
 * port Haskell libraries or tools
 * open issues on the Issues page if you find bugs, errors in documentation, etc.
-* vote for Enhancement issues you consider most important by "starring" them or create new ones.
+* help make Frege popular by writing code for projects like Rosetta Stone or Computer Language Shootout.

 Contact
 -------